rundeck/rundeck/docs/en/developer/05-logging-plugins.md

 Define these closures inside your definition:

-`state`
+`available`

     /**
-     * Called to determine the storage state, return on of: AVAILABLE, PENDING or NOT_FOUND */ state { Map execution, Map configuration->
+     * Called to determine the file availability, return true to indicate it is available,
+     * false to indicate it is not available.
+An exception indicates an error.
+     */
+    available { Map execution, Map configuration->
         //determine state
-        isAvailable()?
-AVAILABLE : isPending() ?
-PENDING : NOT_FOUND
+        return isAvailable()
     }

 `store`